Damdoshi/LibLapin/readme.md

 LibLapin is an easy and direct graphic and game library offering a C API.

 It provides features for graphics, events and sound to network and configuration scripts.
-It is written in "C+" and can be used in both C and C++.
+It is written in C++ with a procedural style and can be used in both C and C++.

 It was originally designed to be used as rookie library for a private french school with three objectives:
 - Make pupils progress in graphic programming